MeriDK/AstroM3/README.md

 ## Downloading the Data

+## This Repo Structure:
+This repository includes the following folders:
+- `core/`: Contains all the essential code.
+- `dev/`: Holds outdated code that may not work but could serve as a useful reference.
+- `models/`: Contains code for key Informer blocks.
+- `notebooks/`: Contains various notebooks, though some may no longer function—use for reference only.
+- `util/`: Includes an early stopping class and utility functions for parallel zip processing and data handling.

 ## Project Structure

-The project is organized into several key files and modules, each responsible for a different part of the workflow.
+The `core/` folder is organized into several key files and modules, each responsible for a different part of the workflow.

 - **`dataset.py`**: Defines `PSMDataset`, a custom dataset class that handles data loading, filtering, and preprocessing for photometry, spectra, and metadata.